Lemon tree is a rather easy citrus to grow. It looks magnificent, too!

 Soil – well-drained

 Planting, caring and pruning it are steps that help enhance fruit-bearing and avoid diseases on your lemon tree.

 Planting a lemon tree

-The planting of the lemon tree is an important step that influences its further development, lemon production, and lifespan.
+The planting of the lemon tree is an important step that influences lemon production.

 Planting a lemon tree outdoors